 3. EMI outgo :

 EMI impacts your cash flow.
 High EMIs mean lower surpluses left for other savings.
 Loans are not only a financial burden but a psychological one too.
 Doing away with high EMI loans usually generates confidence in one’s finances.
 Thus, if your high EMIs are keeping you awake at night, it is better to close those loans first.
-Living a stress free life is priceless.
+Living a stress-free life is priceless.
 (Read: important things to understand about loan EMI moratorium)

 4. Tax benefits:

-There are some loan options which come with tax benefits too.
-Needless to say those come under good loans category.
-You get tax benefit u/s 80C and U/s 24 in case of home loan repayment, and in case of education loan you enjoy tax benefit u/s 80E as deduction of interest payment from tax payable income.
+There are some loan options that come with tax benefits too.
+Needless to say, those come under good loans category.
+You get tax benefit u/s 80C and U/s 24 in case of home loan repayment, and in case of education loan you enjoy tax benefit u/s 80E as the deduction of interest payment from tax payable income.

 Both Rahul and Sunita were very happy that now they have a direction and handholding on how things are to be sorted out.
 Rahul promised not to indulge in any kind of debt in future and Sunita took responsibility for budgeting and sticking to it, so they may come out of this trap at the earliest.